-“Strand’s photographs have clearly captured an interplay of cultural and natural forces that coalesces into a common environmental mood.”
+Strand’s photographs have clearly captured an interplay of cultural and natural forces that coalesces into a common environmental mood.

-Produced in an edition of 250, Photographs of Mexico contains twenty hand-pulled photogravures printed by The New York Photogravure and Colour Company of NYC, who were highly skilled press printers of the day.
-For each plate, Strand customized the nuanced color of the ink.
-After printing, a varnish was applied by hand to each print, giving the prints a smooth, rich sheen.
-Twenty-seven years later Strand re-released the portfolio, under the revised name The Mexican Portfolio, in an edition of 1000.
+Produced in an edition of 250, Photographs of Mexico contains twenty hand-pulled photogravures printed by the highly skilled New York Photogravure and Colour Company.
+For each plate, Strand customized the nuanced ink color.
+After printing, a varnish was applied by hand to each print, giving the images a smooth, rich sheen.
+Twenty-seven years later, Strand re-released the portfolio in an edition of 1000 under the revised nameThe Mexican Portfolio.

 This portfolio stands out as one of the most elegant photogravure projects ever produced and we are happy to have a copy in the collection.
-The photogravures in this project, in particular, benefit from being viewed when in reflected light as the hand-buffed sheen takes on fantastic qualities in particular lighting conditions.
+The photogravures in this project, in particular, benefit from being viewed in reflected light, as the hand-buffed sheen takes on fantastic qualities in particular lighting conditions.